-This writeup was lead-authored by our senior science adviser, Sunbin Song, PhD.
+This writeup was lead-authored by our senior technical adviser, Sunbin Song, PhD.
 Sunbin graduated from MIT with a degree in Biology before receiving a doctorate in neuroscience from Georgetown and becoming a research scientist at the NIH.
+When Sunbin isn't busy researching the brain, she loves to explore how we can best nurture our body, mind and spirit to live more joyful lives.
+Sunbin on Google Scholar / on ResearchGate

 Hi there!
 The More Than Skin Deep series is back, focusing on clarifying the science behind your favorite skincare products and ingredients.
 This time we’re covering hydroxy acids, such as alpha hydroxy acids (AHAs) and salicylic acid (popularly known as BHA), which are proven and powerful skincare ingredients that are a crucial part of an effective skincare routine.